Gilda L. Ochoa

 Expertise

-With over 25 years of teaching in Chicana/o-Latina/o Studies, sociology, and women’s studies, Ochoa has worked with K-university teachers and has also taught in high school and college programs dedicated to increasing the number of underrepresented students in higher education.
-In the classroom, she strives for interactive and transformative learning spaces, and she regularly collaborates with teachers on various college-high school student-centered projects.
-She has received teaching awards from Pomona College and UCLA, and in 2016, she was named the Susan Currier Visiting Professor for Teaching Excellence at California Polytechnic University, San Luis Obispo.
+With over 30 years of teaching in Chicana/o-Latina/o Studies, sociology, and women’s studies, Ochoa collaborates with K-university teachers on college-community projects.
+In the classroom, she strives for interactive and transformative learning spaces.
+She has received teaching awards from Pomona College and UCLA and was named the Susan Currier Visiting Professor for Teaching Excellence at California Polytechnic University, San Luis Obispo.
+She delivers keynote addresses and workshops on topics ranging from intersectional ethnic studies to critical pedagogy, education, and community-centered research.
+She has also been involved with local struggles, including the successful push for by-area trustee elections in the Hacienda La Puente Unified School District.

 Research Interests